My particular attitude to counselling and psychotherapy

 Counselling and Psychotherapy work experience

 Counsellor: I commenced part-time work as a Humanistic Counsellor in private practice in 1985.
 My counselling work is ongoing and has expanded to include Couples Counselling, following further training at the Metanoia Institute.

 Psychotherapist: My practice as a counsellor at Wadebridge developed to include psychotherapy in 1993 and is ongoing.
-Since my recent retirement from Osteopathy, I am also in practice in Truro.
+In addition, I have practiced in Truro since May 2015.